wlhlm/fc980c-controller/README.md

 USB trace width has been calculated using the KiCad built-in calculator following a [guide on the Digikey blog][DigikeyUSBTraceGuide].
-The wide traces are caused by board design being two layers and having a thickness of 1.6mm.
+The wide traces are caused by the board design having two layers and a thickness of 1.6mm.
 This is most likely overkill as the bandwidth requirements are very low for a keyboard.
 Reviewing a number of other boards, none were using USB-specific trace widths.